PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ## **Different setups and compatibility**

 The MSU can be build in a few ways, and more options are being added.
 They all present benefits so we will go over the different setups that one can run.
+The first thing that you will see are the board requirements which will help you decide which setup you can and want to  use.
+Those requirements don't include the filament flow sensor yet.
+If you also want to be able to support it when we finish working on it you will need two extra GPIO pins.

-During the rest of the build guide information that is setup specific will be preceded by [**setup type**] and ended by [**/setup type**]
+ be preceded by [**setup type**] and ended by [**/setup type**]
 ex:
 [**Bowden style version**] information specific to a bowden style setup [**/Bowden style version**] information relevant for both setups
 [**Direct drive version**]information specific to direct drive setups[/**Direct drive version**]

 **Bowden style version**

+requirements: servo idler: 4 stepper motor controls and drivers(X,Y,Z,E), 1 GPIO pin(servo control) and access to 12V (servo power) stepper motor controlled idler: 5 stepper motor controls and driver(X,Y,Z,E, IDLER), 1 extra endstop port(the idler needs homing for positional accuracy)

 This is the first version and we already have a viable prototype.
 The next step in development is adding a filament flow sensor.
 It is the simplest setup, the MSU acts as the extruder and the filament changing process is simple, unload the filament until it clears the merger and then reload the new one by changing the idler position to put pressure on the filament that needs to be used.